moeinhe83/Port-scanner/README.md

 The program itself install the nmap utility, but you can also install it yourself  ==> sudo apt install nmap

+Notice ===> Please Use This Program For The Security Of Your Site And System

 To Run The Program ==> python portscanner.py